Home > Archives & Reference > Genealogy Resources > Texas Vital Statistics Indexes (this page)

 Deaths Prior to 1903

-If deaths were recorded before 1903, they were recorded in the county clerk's office in the county of birth, so you will want to check there for any records.
+If deaths were recorded before 1903, they were recorded in the county clerk's office in the county of death, so you will want to check there for any records.
 Some deaths prior to 1903 may be listed in the supplement to the cumulative death index for 1903 through 1940.

 Deaths After 2010